faizankhan29/Topic_Modeling_NLP/README.md

 There are four variations I have implemented:

 1. Latent Dirichlet Allocation with Term Frequency.
-2. Latent Dirichlet Allocation with Inverse Document Frequency.
+2. Latent Dirichlet Allocation with Inverse-Document Frequency.
 3. Non-Negative Matrix Factorization with Term Frequency.
 4. Non-Negative Matrix Factorization with Inverse-Document Frequency.